No Threats Currently Reported

 SELECT A STATE ON THE MAP TO EXPLORE OR LEARN ABOUT NSPE'S ACTION ON THREATS TO PROFESSIONAL LICENSURE.
-INFORMATION IS CURRENTLY AVAILABLE FOR THE FOLLOWING STATES: ARIZONA, ARKANSAS, DELAWARE, GEORGIA, IDAHO, ILLINOIS, INDIANA, IOWA, MARYLAND, MINNESOTA, MISSISSIPPI, MISSOURI, MONTANA, NEBRASKA, NEVADA, NEW HAMPSHIRE, NORTH CAROLINA, OHIO, OKLAHOMA, PENNSYLVANIA, UTAH, VERMONT, VIRGINIA, WASHINGTON, AND WISCONSIN.
+INFORMATION IS CURRENTLY AVAILABLE FOR THE FOLLOWING STATES: ARIZONA, ARKANSAS, DELAWARE, GEORGIA, IDAHO, ILLINOIS, INDIANA, IOWA, KENTUCKY, MARYLAND, MINNESOTA, MISSISSIPPI, MISSOURI, MONTANA, NEBRASKA, NEVADA, NEW HAMPSHIRE, NORTH CAROLINA, OHIO, OKLAHOMA, PENNSYLVANIA, UTAH, VERMONT, VIRGINIA, WASHINGTON, AND WISCONSIN.

 The debate over the role of government in regulating occupations and professions has recently come to the forefront.
 According to the Bureau of Labor Statistics, occupational licensing directly affects nearly 30% of U.S. workers.
 Barbers, cosmetologists, florists, interior designers, naturopaths, manicurists … and the list goes on.

 While the work of professional engineers—like that of doctors, registered architects, and attorneys—clearly affects the public health, safety, and welfare, it is not uncommon for state legislatures to categorize highly educated and trained PEs with barbers and cosmetologists in the debate over eliminating occupational licenses.